rikhuijzer/fx/README.md

 - 🚀 Low costs due to small footprint (only a few MB of memory are required).
 - 📝 Write posts in Markdown.
 - 📱 Publish and edit from mobile device.
+- 📁 Upload files and images to embed them in posts.
-- 🔒 Backup your site to plain text files.
+- 🔒 Automatically backup to plain text files, see [Backup](#backup).

 ## Background